hkhan701/IntelliCards/ARCHITECTURE.md

 ### Presentation Layer

+- AboutMeActivity: A page displaying a summary of the flashcards and flashcard sets owned by the user, and their accuracy report based on completed tests.
 - AuthActivity: Login page for users to create an account, enter existing credentials, or continue as a guest.
 - CardRecoverAdapter: A display for individual cards to be recovered.
 - CardViewAdapter: A display for individual cards to be edited and deleted.